webgeistdev/website/_pages/now.md

 _(This is [a now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about), too.)_

-## Working on nioomi.com

-I am currently working on a start-up with some cool people.
-[Nioomi](https://nioomi.com) is programmed in [Elixir](https://elixir-lang.org/), leverages some AI technologies and helps German companies to connect to talents from abroad to reduce the work shortage gap.
-We are a fairly fresh start-up but have some promising results.

 ## Soon space for work